Murderer who planned gun attack on prison officer given 10-year sentence

 The plot was foiled when police eavesdropped on conversations Paterson was having about the plan through “covert” surveillance equipment they had installed in his cell in early 2023.

-At a sentencing hearing at the High Court in Edinburgh on Thursday, judge Lord Harrow explained the origins of Paterson’s “animus” towards the officer.
+At a sentencing hearing at the High Court in Edinburgh on Thursday, judge Lord Harrower explained the origins of Paterson’s “animus” towards the officer.

 The judge said that shortly before 2am on November 15, 2022, the officer heard Paterson “scream he was having a heart attack” from inside his cell, and “demanded” he be taken to hospital.